aniketgupta17/Co-Founder-Matching/backend/README.md

 - Match actions (accept, reject)
 - Conversation management
 - Messaging between matched users
+- AI-powered business advisor chatbot

 All endpoints have been thoroughly tested and are ready for frontend integration.

+## Chatbot Feature

+The AI-powered business advisor chatbot provides guidance on:
+- Business model development
+- Startup funding options and strategies
+- Financial planning and forecasting
+- Pitch deck creation
+- Investor relations
+- UQ Ventures resources

+The chatbot is optimized for mobile interfaces, providing concise, actionable advice in a format suitable for small screens.
+For more details on the chatbot implementation, see [CHATBOT_README.md](CHATBOT_README.md).

 ## Known Limitations